mendelt/secure-programming-rust/presentation.md

 ---
 ![bg right](img/confused.jpg)
 - Checklists are useful but;
-  * Is your checklist complete?
+  * Is the checklist complete?
-  * Does the checklist fit the use-case?
+  * Does the checklist fit your use-case?
-  * Where did checklists items come from?
+  * Who came up with these checklists items?

 * What are we trying to do anyway?

 ---
 # My take on secure programming:
 * ### Programming
-  - Write code that can do the stuff you want
+  - Write code that _can_ do the stuff you want
 * ### Secure programming
-  - Write code that cannot do anything else
+  - Write code that _cannot_ do anything else

 * But this is hard;
   - The stuff you want your program to do is bounded